Seven Years Ago

 Koren’s eyes opened.
 The young girl blinked once before her vision adjusted enough to see the clock on her nearby nightstand.
 One in the morning.
 Why was she awake?
 Did she have to pee?
 No. Was she thirsty?
 Sort of, but not enough to wake up.
 She wasn’t too cold, and she didn’t have a tummy ache.

 Her window.
 There was a noise coming from the window behind her.
 It sounded like something scratching against the glass.
 Koren rolled over in bed, peering that way.
 Thick curtains were drawn in front of the window, leaving it impossible to see what was brushing up against it.
 Maybe a tree had fallen over?
 A storm had knocked over a tree in her friend Leanna’s yard in the middle of the night once, and it had put a branch through Leanna’s window.
-There had been glass everywhere, and the other girl’s mother had taken the furniture out so she could wash and vacuum the whole thing to make sure there weren’t any more pieces.
+There had been glass everywhere, and the other girl’s mother had taken the furniture out so she could wash and vacuum the whole room to make sure there weren’t any more pieces.
 Koren and Leanna had made a fort out of her toys in the hallway.

 The noise came again, slightly longer that time.
 It sounded almost deliberate, and Koren wondered if it could be an animal.
 Oh, oh, like a kitty.
 What if there was a kitty out there, scratching on the glass?
 She’d been asking her parents for a cat for a long time, but they always said it would have to wait.